MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-linux-application.md

 * An AKS cluster with at least one Linux worker node that is up and running.
 * A kubeconfig file to access the cluster.
-* The AksHci PowerShell module is installed.
+* The **AksHci** PowerShell module is installed.
 For more information, see [Install-AksHci](/azure/aks/hybrid/reference/ps/install-akshci)<!--I'm assuming the module name will remain AksHci.-->

 When you do the tutorial procedures:
-* Run the commands in a PowerShell administrative window.
+* Run the commands in a PowerShell window opened with administrative privileges.
 * Ensure that OS-specific workloads land on the appropriate container host.
 If your Kubernetes cluster has a mixture of Linux and Windows worker nodes, you can either use node selectors or taints and tolerations.
 For more information, see [using node selectors and taints and tolerations](adapt-apps-mixed-os-clusters.md).

 > [!NOTE]